• Menu

 The Appian Way

-After the fall of the Roman Empire, the Appian Way gradually fell into disuse.
-In the 18th century, Pope Pius VI ordered for the Appian Way to be restored.
+After the fall of the Roman Empire, the road fell into disrepair, but in the 18th century, Pope Pius VI ordered its restoration.

 💡 Practical information 💡